Wayne A. Hartman: Early life

 Hartman was born in Baltimore, Maryland on December 14, 1967.
 He attended Eastern Vocational Technical High School and graduated from the University of Phoenix, earning a B.S. degree in business administration in 2006.

 Hartman bought his first property in the Ocean City, Maryland at the age of 19 and, as of March 2016, owns 40 units in the resort town.

 Hartman is married and has two children.
 He is the owner of Wayne Hartman Management LLC, a management services company in Ocean City, Maryland.
-Since 2019, he has been a member of the Atlantic General Hospital Foundation., the Worcester County Local Development Council, and the Tri-County Council for the Lower Eastern Shore of Maryland.
+Since 2019, he has been a member of the Atlantic General Hospital Foundation.

 Political career

-In 2014, Hartman was elected to serve on the Ocean City Council after receiving the endorsement of Citizens For Ocean City alongside three other candidates.
+In 2014, Hartman was elected to serve on the Ocean City Council.
 As councilman, Hartman oversaw the construction of barrier systems on the boardwalk and the controversial refurbishment of memorial plaques on the boardwalk's benches.
 Hartman also served as the chairman for the Recreation and Parks Committee, as a member of the Police Commission, and on the Ocean City Noise Board.
 Prior to that, he sat on the ADA Committee as well as the Property Review and Enforcement Strategies for Safe Housing Committee.